Houston Dynamo FC: Colors and badge

 The official colors of the Dynamo crest are Wildcatter orange, Space City blue, and Raven black.
 The star on the original crest is an ad hoc adoption, likely a nod to the Houston, Texas Flag or the "Houston 1836" crest concept.
 It also retains the soccer ball with the star in the middle from the "1836" logo, though the shadow is changed to Space City blue.

 With the 2006 MLS Cup win, a sanctioned star was added above the shield in 2008, after wearing the scudetto in 2007.
 Since they won the MLS Cup again in 2007. they wore the scudetto for the second consecutive year in 2008.
-Consequently, a sanctioned star was added to the logo in 2009 for their win at MLS Cup 2007.
+Consequently, a sanctioned star was added to the crest in 2009 for their win at MLS Cup 2007.

 In 2020, the club rebranded as Houston Dynamo FC with a new logo.
 The new logo features a hexagonal shape to whose six sides represent the Dynamo's founding in 2006 and to reference the six wards that made up the original layout of the city.
 The crest also references Houston's bayou system with the channels within the interlocking monogram to represent Bayou City's waterways.

 Name

 Houston announced the name "Dynamo", on March 6, 2006, which refers to Houston's energy-based industrial economy, as well as a previous Houston soccer team, the Houston Dynamos who played in the Lone Star Soccer Alliance and United Soccer League.
-The official reason for the name is that "Dynamo is a word to describe someone who never fatigues, never gives up.
+The official reason for the name is that then-team president Oliver Luck said, "Dynamo is a word to describe someone who never fatigues, never gives up.
 The name is symbolic of Houston as an energetic, hard-working, risk-taking kind of town."
+The team colors are orange, white, and "Space City" blue or "Luv Ya Blue" (light blue), meant as a symbol of the city of Houston flag which is light blue and of yet another team in Houston's sports history – the NFL's Houston Oilers.